-2020 55¢ Mayflower in Plymouth Harbor
+2020 Mayflower in Plymouth Harbor

-Issue Date: September 17, 2020
+First Day of Issue: September 17, 2020

-First Day City: Plymouth, MA
+First Day City: Plymouth, Massachusetts

 Printed by: Ashton Potter (USA) Ltd.

 The Pilgrims left England due to disagreements with the Church of England.
-They sailed away to Holland, and stayed there for a time.
+They sailed to Holland, and stayed there for a time.
 Eventually, they were persecuted for their faith in this new country as well.
 The Pilgrims believed they had no choice but to go to the New World and start fresh.
 After a number of delays, they finally began their journey across the Atlantic on September 6, 1620.
 This was a particularly dangerous time to sail.
 It was known to be the season for strong western gales in the North Atlantic.

 The Pilgrims sailed Mayflower through several horrific storms on their journey, including one that almost destroyed the main beam of the ship.
 Luckily, they managed to stabilize the ship, and Mayflower was able to continue sailing.
 The Pilgrims' determination and dream of living a life of religious freedom allowed them to overcome dire odds and finally reach America.